LiangkuLin/Kuna_ai_project/README.md

     pip install python-dotenv langchain openai langchain-chroma langchain-openai flask waitress langchain-community langchain.chains pypdf
     ```

-2. Create a .flaskenv file in the root folder of this project
+2. Create a .flaskenv file in the root folder of this project.
     ```
     FLASK_APP=run.py
     FLASK_ENV=development
     OPENAI_API_KEY=xxxxx
+    PINECONE_API_KEY=xxxx
+    PINECONE_INDEX_NAME=xxxx
     ```
-3. We are currently using a local "Chroma" database.
+3. We are currently using a Pinecone database.
 Please open the terminal and cd to the manual folder.
 Run the following command to create the vector db (Note that dependencies are needed in this step)
     ```
     python database.py
     ```